sriniguna/quotes-collection/readme.txt

 == Upgrade Notice ==

+= 2.5 =
+Major update.
+Gutenberg blocks included, refresh options for shortcode added, other improvements and fixes.

 = 2.0.10 =
 Do upgrade if you get a "Warning: Missing argument 2 for WC_Template_Loader::unsupported_theme_title_filter() in ..." message.